-The David R. Cheriton School of Computer Science is one of the leading computer science units in the world.
-It is also one of the largest, with more than 90 faculty members, 50 staff, 400 graduate students and 3,600 undergraduates.
+The David R. Cheriton School of Computer Science is among the leading computer science institutions in the world.
+It is also one of the largest, with more than 90 faculty members, 60 administrative, instructional and technical staff, 400 graduate students and 3,600 undergraduates.

-The research produced at the Cheriton School is also deeply connected to the Waterloo software community.
+The research conducted at the Cheriton School is also deeply connected to the Waterloo software community.
 A few of the many exciting industrial projects and spin-offs from Waterloo are:

 - BioInformatics Inc. — a leading software provider for protein and peptide identification